bcgov/data-publication/pages/dps_webmappping_bcmaphub_ago_w.md

 ### Metadata

++ **Metadata is required in 2 places for AGO content:**  BC Data Catalogue (BCDC), and AGO item details pages
+	+ See the [_table_](#ago-specific-metadata-requirements) below for more information on metadata requirements for specific types of AGO items.

-+ All public facing AGO web maps, applications and AGO-hosted layers **require** an associated metadata record in the BC Data Catalogue (BCDC).
++ **BCDC** - All public facing AGO hosted content (data, maps, apps) require a BC Data Catalogue (BCDC) metadata record.
 	+ The exception to this is when the AGO content is not **stand-alone** and is only a component of a main/parent public-facing app.
-In this case only the application is 	required to have an associated metadata record.
+In this case only the main/parent 		application requires a BCDC metadata record.
-	+ See the [_table_](#ago-specific-metadata-requirements) below for more information on metadata requirements for specific types of AGO items.

-+ In order to create and edit AGO metadata records within the BCDC you must be an _Editor_ for the appropriate organization with the Catalogue.
+	+ In order to create and edit AGO metadata records within the BCDC you must be an _Editor_ for the appropriate organization/sub-org with the Catalogue.
-	+ This role is approved and appointed by the _Data Custodian_ as you will be creating/editing metadata records on their behalf.
+		++ This role is approved and appointed by the _Data Custodian_ as you will be creating/editing metadata records on their behalf.
-	+ As such, it is the _Editor’s_ role to inform the _Data Custodian_ of new data holdings for which the _Data Custodian_ will have obligations or responsibilities.
+		++ As such, it is the _Editor’s_ role to inform the _Data Custodian_ of new data holdings for which the _Data Custodian_ will have obligations or 				responsibilities.
-		+ To request _Editor_ privileges please e-mail [_BC Data Catalogue Services_](faq.md#bc-data-catalogue-services).
+		++ To request _Editor_ privileges please e-mail [_BC Data Catalogue Services_](faq.md#bc-data-catalogue-services).

++ **AGO item details pages**

 ### Why Should I Create Metadata?